juicemia/quasimodo/README.md

 ```

 With the above, just navigate to your Hugo site's project directory (not public) and run `quasimodo --bucket example.com`.
 He'll build your site for you and push it to S3.

+`quasimodo` can invalidate your cloudfront cache for you.
+This is useful if you're using CloudFront to provide HTTPS.
+To invalidate the cache, pass the distribution ID to `--cloudfront-id`.
+It will trigger the invalidation, which may
+take some time to complete.
+See AWS docs for more details on CloudFront invalidations.